hipe/tmx/lib/skylab/test-support/doc/issues/017-an-introduction-to-regret.md

 crystal clear now, eh!?

-if you want constants to be "inherited down" from one anchor module to another, the place to do that is e.g. in a module called CONSTANTS that resides in your anchor module. you would then include that CONSTANTS module in your I_M or your M_M as appropriate. in flux!  this way it is a) opt-in whether which modules at a particular node (file) are getting which constants in their chain and b) for a given product which (er) constants should *be* in CONSTANTS in the first place.
+if you want constants to be "inherited down" from one anchor module to another, the place to do that is e.g. in a module called Constants that resides in your anchor module. you would then include that Constants module in your I_M or your M_M as appropriate. in flux!  this way it is a) opt-in whether which modules at a particular node (file) are getting which constants in their chain and b) for a given product which (er) constants should *be* in Constants in the first place.

 (now, experimentally, we are doing the above)